-The Jr. NBA Basketball England League is an exciting partnership between the National Basketball League (NBA) and Basketball England, creating a competitive league for boys and girls aged 11-13.
-The league features 30 schools that will be branded by a NBA team, competing in an 8-game season and culminating in a single game elimination playoffs to determine the Jr. NBA Basketball England League champions.
-The Jr. NBA Basketball England League format will mirror the NBA including a virtual Draft, Conference finals and a Jr. NBA final being played in TBC.
-The objective of the League is to leverage the excitement of the NBA and Basketball England, brands to inspire and engage more young people to participate in basketball by having a fun, positive first experience with the game.
-The League will also promote common NBA and Basketball England, values as well as encouraging physical activity and healthy living.
+The Jr. NBA Basketball England League is an exciting partnership between the National Basketball League (NBA) and Basketball England, creating competitive leagues for boys and girls aged 11-13.
+Leagues feature 30 schools that will be branded by a NBA team, competing in an 8-game season and culminating in a single game elimination playoffs to determine the Jr. NBA Basketball England League champions.
+The Jr. NBA Basketball England League format will mirror the NBA including a virtual Draft, Conference finals and a Jr. NBA final.

+The objective is to leverage the excitement of the NBA and Basketball England, brands to inspire and engage more young people to participate in basketball by having a fun, positive first experience with the game.
+Leagues will also promote common NBA and Basketball England, values as well as encouraging physical activity and healthy living.